Tavasya/class-code-backend/markdowns/api_testing/results_endpoint_tests.md

 **Expected Assertions:**
 - All requests processed successfully
-- No race conditions
+- HTTP status code 200 for all requests
-- Store methods called correctly
+- Store methods called correct number of times
+- No race conditions in test environment
 - Consistent response quality

 ## Integration Points to Verify